Governance Accounts

 5. UNCLOS Article 77: "The coastal State exercises over the continental shelf sovereign rights for the purpose of exploring it and exploiting its natural resources." ↩︎

-6. UNCLOS Article 87 establishes freedoms of the high seas, including navigation, overflight, fishing, scientific research, and laying of submarine cables and pipelines. ↩︎
+6. UNCLOS Article 89: "No State may validly purport to subject any part of the high seas to its sovereignty."
+Article 87 establishes the freedoms of the high seas, including navigation, overflight, fishing, and scientific research. ↩︎

 7. UNCLOS Article 137: "All rights in the resources of the Area are vested in mankind as a whole, on whose behalf the Authority shall act." ↩︎